OctaconDeveloper/PHP-ORM/README.md

 # PHP-ORM

-This is a light weight ORM for core PHP applications that supports multiple database engine out of the box.
+This is a light weight ORM for core PHP applications that supports MySQL, Postgres and Sqlite database engine out of the box.

 ## Badges